pranitha-chowdary/AASARA-AI/README.md

 IP & Network Analysis: Fraud rings often operate via shared VPNs, emulators, or localized Wi-Fi networks.
 We analyze IP subnet clustering and device metadata to identify orchestrated, multi-device farming from a single physical location.

+***Data Integrity via Decentralized Oracles (DON):** While our sensor fusion verifies the worker's reality, our Chainlink DON secures the environmental reality.
+By utilizing a decentralized oracle network to fetch OpenWeather and Gov APIs, we mathematically guarantee that a syndicate cannot compromise a single centralized server to artificially trigger a "Red Alert" status to match their spoofed locations.

 **3. The UX Balance: Protecting the Honest Worker** Network degradation is a reality during severe monsoons.
 If an honest worker's GPS drops, their behavior might mimic an anomaly.
 We ensure they are not unfairly penalized through Graceful Degradation & Asynchronous Proof: